r5liang/osu-songs-copier/README.md

 ###Known Issues:
 * Can't set tags in some files with different ID3 versions
 * Somehow fewer songs are copied than than beatmap folders in the Songs directory
-* Crashes when encountering non folder in Songs directory, or folder with non ASCII characters in its name.
-If you have any of these, for now remove them.

 ###Later features:
 * Support command line input for certain arguments